ozimos/yum-server/README.md

 * How to setup the project/Installation/Configuration

-  * Clone or download the repo
+  * Clone or download the repository
-  * npm install - to install the dependencies need by the app
+  * npm install - to install the dependencies required by the app
+  * Create a .env file in the root directory of the app using the .env.example file as a template
-  * npm run start - to run the app
+  * npm run start:dev - to run the app

 * How to run tests
   * Setup the app as detailed above
+  * npm run test:client - to test the app client side
-  * npm run test - to test the app
+  * npm run test:server - to test the app server side
   * Using Postman import this endpoint collection link <https://www.getpostman.com/collections/85eee7927738b7112a13>
   * Test the API Endponts with Postman